taw00/howto/howto-configure-firewalld.md

 **Associate these rules to our interface**
 * `wlp1s0` is what my computer reported (yours may vary)
-* to have it apply, we have to bounce the network service
+* to have it apply, we _may_ have to bounce the network service
-* if `--get-active-zones` show no interfaces, virtualization is probably involved (some cloud service perhaps?) and maybe this is not a laptop?
-Regardless, any interfaces associated to the old default zone will shift to the new default zone upon `--set-default-zone`.

 ```shell
 #